 SRB17 inhibited tumor growth, and significantly increased median survival in a subcutaneous xenograft of head and neck cancer (FaDu) model in SCID mice.

-SunRock has developed SRB22, a new anti-HER3 undisclosed bifunctional antibody with a new linker and improved efficacy.
+SunRock has developed SRB22, a new anti-HER3-TRAIL bifunctional antibody with a new linker and improved efficacy.

-This molecules shows up-to 40 times higher antitumor efficacy than the untargeted undisclosed active moiety.
+This molecules shows up-to 40 times higher antitumor efficacy than the untargeted TRAIL.

 - SRB22 triggers specific tumor cell death by inclucing apoptosis.